ajithrnayak/ajith_blog/content/posts/2019-09-23---How-to-opt-out-of-dark-mode-on-iOS/index.md

 Read more from Apple's documentation here: [Choosing a Specific Interface Style for Your iOS App](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface/choosing_a_specific_interface_style_for_your_ios_app)
 <br/><br/>
-This post was originally written as answer to a Stackoverflow [question](https://stackoverflow.com/a/58062075/1835803).
+This post was originally written to answer a Stackoverflow [question](https://stackoverflow.com/a/58062075/1835803).